adamliesko/elasticsearch-prediction/README.md

 elasticsearch-prediction
 ======================

+NOTE:
+* _This is highly experimental code as a proof of concept, so there are many many areas of improvements, and bugs.
+Use for fun only.
+A more complete open source version will be released later._
+* In terms of the backend for evaluating a given model in elasticsearch, it is independent of Spark, Weka or R. This is just to show that the integration is possible to train a model in any desired ML framework

 ##GENERATOR

 Generator protion of the code trains a model and indexes a csv into elasticsearch that will generate: